grommunio/grommunio-web/client/dompurify/README.md

 ### Development and contributing

-#### Installation (`yarn i`)
+#### Installation (`npm i`)

-We support both `yarn` and `npm@5.2` officially while providing lock-files for either dependency manager to provide reproducible installs and builds on either or.
-TravisCI itself is configured to install dependencies using `yarn`.
-When using an older version of `npm` we can not fully ensure the versions of installed dependencies which might lead to unanticipated problems.
+We support `npm` officially.
+GitHub Actions workflow is configured to install dependencies using `npm`.
+When using deprected version of `npm` we can not fully ensure the versions of installed dependencies which might lead to unanticipated problems.

 #### Scripts